db-ux-design-system/core-web/docs/how-to-develop-a-component.md

 ### Code the 'real' Component

-We use [Mitosis](https://github.com/BuilderIO/mitosis/tree/main/docs) to develop our components for all kind of frameworks.
+We use [Mitosis](https://github.com/BuilderIO/Mitosis/tree/main/docs) to develop our components for all kinds of frameworks.
 The component will be placed in `packages/components/src/components/my-awesome-component/my-awesome-component.lite.tsx`.
-You can add your `html` here inside the `return`.
-Afterward, you should map all `data-*` attributes with the corresponding properties from `model.ts`.
+You can add your HTML code here inside the `return`.
+Afterwards you should map all `data-*` attributes with the corresponding properties from `model.ts`.
 Check out the existing components to get a feeling how to develop a new component.

 ### Good to know

-1. You cannot use functions directly in a mitosis component.
+1. You cannot use functions directly in a Mitosis component.
 A function has to be inside the `state`.
 So add your function to the `model.ts` `DBMyAwesomeComponentDefaultState`.
 Then you can define your component inside the `.tsx` file and use it in the `jsx` with `state.myAwsomeFunction()`.
-2. Try to enable multiple ways of data-binding: For example in `select` you are able to pass in a list of `<option>` via the `props.children` but we also give the user the possibility to pass in a stripped down option list via another property `options?: DBSelectOptionType[]`.
-We populate this with the internal `<For>` from mitosis.
+2. Try to enable multiple ways of data-binding: For example in `select` you are able to pass in a list of `<option>` via the `props.children` similiar to standard HTML composition, but we also give the developers the possibility to pass in a stripped down option list via another property: `options?: DBSelectOptionType[]`.
+We populate this with the internal `<For>` from Mitosis.
 Why do we do this?
-We have multiple frameworks and all behave different.
-With multiple ways of data-binding we try to make the component as native as we can.
+We have multiple frameworks and all behave differently.
+With multiple ways of data-binding we try to provide a JS framework native experience as closely as we can.
 3. Try to parameterize a lot: For example if your component includes an icon button you should give it a text for accessibility.
 You should provide a default text, so it can't be empty, but you should also let the user change it with a property e.g. `iconButtonText`.
-4. To enable some native functionalities for vue and angular (`v-model` & `[(ng-model)]`) you might add some extra code to your component.
-At the generation process you might select formValue anyhow, but otherwise look at the `input` to see what you need to add to make this work.
+4. To enable some native functionalities for Vue and Angular (`v-model` & `[(ng-model)]`) you might need to add some extra code to your component.
+At the generation process you might select `formValueà anyhow, but otherwise look at the `input` to see what you need to add to make this work.
 5. Angular is pain...
-There are some issues with angular and how this framework works:
+There are some issues with Angular and how this framework works:

-    1. There are some `css` selectors which do not work in angular for example `:empty`, because Angular adds a comment in a component for data-binding.
+    1. There are some `css` selectors which do not work in Angular for example `:empty`, because Angular adds a comment in a component for data-binding.
     2. Angular generates custom `html` tags as wrappers, which might influence your `css` selectors.
 For example if we have a button inside our component and we try to change the styling with `.db-button: {xxx:abc;}` it would not add the styling to the button.
-As a workaround you should write `.db-button, .db-button > button: {xxx:abc;}` to cover angular as well:
+As a workaround you should write `.db-button, .db-button > button: {xxx:abc;}` to cover Angular as well:

     ```html
     <db-my-awesome-component>